For sellers trying to sell basketball cards on Whatnot, the timing data points first to Saturday 4 PM-6 PM ET.

 - Whatnot Viewership Trends: track category-level timing and audience-concentration signals.

-- Best Time to Go Live on Whatnot for Sports Cards and TCG: compare basketball-specific timing against broader card-market guidance.
+- Whatnot timing data for Sports Cards and TCG: compare basketball-specific timing against broader card-market guidance.

 - How to Get More Viewers on Whatnot Without Wasting Promotion Spend: pair timing with smarter visibility decisions.